 - implements a certification program for testing knowledge

-Help them achieve goals
+Help them achieve their goals

 Without setting clear goals, it is very difficult to track progress.
 However, even though setting achievable goals (especially at the beginning) is crucial, it is not enough.